 Substance use disorder treatment is not a one size fits all option.
 Each patient and their situation is different.

-We understand that some patients will be coming from a residential treatment center while others may be referred directly to a partial hospitalization or an intensive outpatient setting.
+We understand that some patients will be coming from a residential treatment center while others may be referred directly to an intensive outpatient setting.

 For those individuals who have gone through residential treatment, they may be looking for an aftercare treatment option.
 Aftercare is a continued treatment option that follows a shorter period of addiction treatment care.
 Research finds that when people take advantage of aftercare services, rates of relapse decrease.
 An aftercare plan is designed to address the specific needs of an individual, no two plans are exactly alike, although they may have similar components.